 Then, go a level deeper by applying a cohort of new users so you can to see if users who aren’t familiar with the feature hit roadblocks or dead ends.
 Even if current users seem to navigate the update just fine, challenges for new users can signal opportunities to help improve onboarding or even the feature itself.

 Stay tuned for more updates

-Check out Flows today.
+All Enterprise plan customers can check out Flows today.
+If interested in upgrading to an Enterprise plan, please contact your account executive.
 In the next couple of months, we’ll be releasing a series of updates to give you even more control and granularity.
 Subscribe to The Signal or follow us on Twitter @mixpanel to get notified about new updates including: